rm511130/Tanzu-Workshop-TKGI/README.md

 - TKGI allows for isolation of workloads in a multi-tenant environment where users such as `devops1` have `management` scope to create and manage their own K8s clusters within the limits set by the operators who set up the TKGI control plane.
 - TKGI enables the separation of responsibilities between DevOps and Ops, without the risk of allowing DevOps to overconsume resources beyond what is approved or available.
 - K8s roles and rolebindings are an effective way to limit the scope of control for an individual or a group of users to specific namespaces.
 - K8s namespaces share Master Nodes, Worker Nodes, and Networking, so they can expose workloads to noisy-neighbor effects.
-K8s has the flexibility to set CPU and Memory limits to workloads, but the sharing and utilization of resources has to be monitored carefully.
+K8s has the flexibility to set CPU and Memory limits for workloads, but the sharing and utilization of resources has to be monitored carefully.

 Congratulations, you have completed LAB-8.